Advice and support on the basis of 10 years experience as an NHS speech and language therapist

 I treat and advise only in the area of my expertise: What is the essence of a child’s problem with speech or language?
 What is the best I can do to fix it?
 How long might this take?
 How likely would it be for the problem to fix itself?

 Before I do any work I need to get an idea of what the problem is.
 For this I need to do some investigation.
 For some children, the investigation itself is therapeutic.
 And for soime children, one of the most useful investigations is from a diary which parents can keep of their child learning to talk.
 I explain how to do this in Being special.

 It is always useful to know what you think the problem is.
 If you like, I can give you some pointers about some things which you may find useful to think about.

 Support is sometimes the most important thing I can offer.

 Speech and language are incredibly complex capacities.
 It normally takes around ten years to learn the basic structures.
 It seems to me not surprising that this learning should be problematic for some children.
 The muscular actions and their co-ordination are obviously complex.
 But I am surprised by the expectation that the core problem of the hard-to-understand child is likely to be in muscular co-ordination.
-And especially if it is the case that the greater problem the stronger the expectation.
+It may be to some extent.
+But only to some extent.
+Talking is about saying things and understanding what others are saying as well as moving the tongue and the lips.

 There are many energetic and convinced proponents of what they call ‘oral motor treatment’ or OMT involving a variety of exercises for ‘jaw stability’ or the strength of the tongue, flicking it up and down, wagging or waving it from side to side or moving it round in circles.
 Various devices are on sale to help in such endeavours.
 But as far as I know there is no evidence from phonetics for any of these things.
 I believe that the claims made for these treatments are either mistaken or fictitious.